 Since 1990, greenhouse gas emissions from the UK power sector have reduced by approximately 73%; however, in 2021, 13% of UK emissions were still from electricity generation.
 In October 2021, the government published its Net Zero Strategy, setting out its long-term plan for transitioning to a net zero economy.
 This included an expectation, responsibility for which falls to the recently created Department for Energy Security & Net Zero, that all electricity will come from low-carbon sources by 2035, subject to security of supply.
-It is also subject to there being sufficient zero and low-carbon electricity generation, over the same period, to supply an expected 40% to 60% increase in electricity demand as modes of transport and heating switch to electricity from fossil fuels.
+It is also subject to there being sufficient zero and low-carbon electricity demand as modes of transport and heating switch to electricity from fossil fuels.
 Government has set ambitious targets for domestic energy generation for offshore wind, solar and nuclear power, and estimates that £280 to £400 billion of public and private investment in new generating capacity will be needed by 2037 (the end of the Sixth Carbon Budget).